 Disadvantages of Visiting New Orleans During Mardi Gras

 There are two main disadvantages to visiting New Orleans during Mardi Gras.
-First, it’s going to be super busy.
+First, it’s going to be very busy.
 If you’re not into large crowds of people, streets being closed off and all the things that go along with a city partying for a couple of weeks, this might not be for you.

 How to Find Accommodation During Mardi Gras in New Orleans